What is a brain tumor?

 Benign tumors can still be dangerous, though.
-They can destroy and compress normal parts of the brain, causing severe damage.
+They can damage and compress normal parts of the brain, causing severe dysfunction.
 Benign brain tumors located in a vital area of the brain can be life threatening.
 Very rarely, a benign tumor can become malignant.

 Malignant brain tumors

 Malignant brain tumors are cancerous.
 They typically grow rapidly and invade surrounding healthy brain structures.
 These are life threatening tumors.
 Very rarely, these tumors can break away and spread to other parts of the brain and spinal cord.